 The shores of the BAY OF CADIZ boast millenary towns, the most important being El Puerto de Santa Maria at the mouth of the Guadalete river where in the old quarter is the castle of San Marcos.

-It is here you will find the landscape of dunes, marshes and pine trees and leads the traveler to Puerto Real where the old quarter has been declared a historic artistic complex.
+It is here you will find the landscape of dunes, marshes and pine trees and leads the traveller to Puerto Real where the old quarter has been declared a historic artistic complex.
 The coast of CADIZ begins at the fishing towns of Sanlucar de Barrameda at the mouth of the Guadalquivir opposite the DONANA NATIONAL PARK.
 The old fishing quarter of Bajo de Guia has a ferry to the opposite bank of the Guadalquiver in HUELVA.

-The seaside resort of Chipiona is a pilgrimage center to the Virgin Mary and near the beach stands the sanctuary of Nuestra Senora de Regla.
+The seaside resort of Chipiona is a pilgrimage centre to the Virgin Mary and near the beach stands the sanctuary of Nuestra Senora de Regla.
 Further down are the towns of of CONIL DE LA FRONTERA, Canos de Meca and Barbate and close to Zahara de los Atunes there are golden beaches next to the Roman ruins of Baelo Claudia.

 TARIFA is the southern most point in mainland SPAIN looking out on the NORTH AFRICAN coast and the town has wide beaches with strong west winds and is a windsurfers paradise.
 In the old quarter rises Califal castle built during the Arab occupation.